Michel Geiss

-Michel Geiss is a French sound engineer, instrument designer and musician who was a long-time collaborator of Jean Michel Jarre.
+Michel Geiss is a French sound engineer, instrument designer and musician who was a long-time collaborator of Jean-Michel Jarre.
 He has also collaborated with other famous French artists such as Marc Lavoine, Patrick Bruel or Laurent Voulzy.
-In 1978 during the recording of Équinoxe he designed the Matrisequencer 250, an instrument that later was used in Rendez-Vous (1986).
+In 1978 during the recording of Equinoxe he designed the Matrisequencer 250, an instrument that later was used in Rendez-Vous (1986).
 The instrument was succeeded by the Geiss Digisequencer.